Applications for admission in September are due December 15 of the previous year. See the How to Apply section of the

 The Rutgers Social Psychology Ph.D.
 Program prepares students for research and teaching careers in both academic and nonacademic settings.

 Students work closely with faculty members on research projects of mutual interest.
 Rutgers has a very favorable ratio of about two to three graduate students per professor, and we encourage our students to work with multiple faculty members.
 Social Psychology faculty members employ state of the art research methods including the assessment of implicit beliefs and attitudes, psychophysiological measurements (e.g., heart rate variability), and eye tracking; have laboratories equipped for dyadic interactions, and medical suites; and employ multilevel modeling and structural equation modeling of naturalistic and laboratory data.

 The Rutgers Social Psychology Program includes nationally and internationally recognized scholars, many of whom have received prestigious awards and honors.

-For example, the Program boasts two American Psychological Association Early Career Award recipients (Gretchen Chapman, 1999, for Scientific Contribution to Applied Psychology and Lee Jussim, 1996, for Scientific Contribution to Social Psychology); an APA Division 9 Early Career Award recipient (Diana Sanchez); a Senior Member of the National Academy of Sciences (Howard Leventhal); two recipients of the Gordon Allport Prize for Research on Intergroup Relations (Lee Jussim, and Laurie Rudman [twice]), and the recipient of the 2014 APA Division 35 Carolyn Wood Sherif Award (Laurie Rudman).
+For example, the Program boasts three Early Career Award recipients (Lee Jussim, 1996, APA Award for Scientific Contribution to Social Psychology; Diana T. Sanchez APA Division 9 Early Career Award for Contributions to the Psychological Study of Social Issues, Shana Cole APS Rising Star Award); a Senior Member of the National Academy of Sciences (Howard Leventhal); two recipients of the Gordon Allport Prize for Research on Intergroup Relations (Lee Jussim, and Laurie Rudman [twice]), and the recipient of the 2014 APA Division 35 Carolyn Wood Sherif for lifetime career achievements (Laurie Rudman).

 In addition, the Rutgers Social Psychology Program has a strong commitment to graduate and undergraduate teaching.
 In 2000, Richard Contrada received the Rutgers University Award for Outstanding Graduate Teaching and Mentoring.
 Laurie Rudman and Diana Sanchez received School of Arts and Sciences Teaching Awards.

 The Program has strengths in two main areas: